-One of the simplest stories for a reporter to tell is “An important idiot did something stupid”.
+One of the simplest stories for a reporter to tell is “An important idiot did something stupid.”
 This can take the form of “Senator is caught taking bribes”, “Movie star gets arrested driving drunk” or even “religious leader says something offensive to people of other religions.”

 It is non-news masquerading as news.
 Unless it’s news that this person is capable of doing stupid things, it’s the telling of a story we already know.

-If instead these stories expressed, for example, that there are more incidences of a particular kind of idiot doing a particular idiotic thing, that might be newsworthy.
-That would inform us of some trend or change in the world at large we should know about, and hopefully take action on in some way.
+If instead these stories expressed, for example, that there are now more incidences of a particular kind of idiot doing a particular idiotic thing, that might be newsworthy.
+That would inform us of a trend or change in the world at large we should know about, and hopefully take action on in some way.
 Or the report could explain what this persons peers or superiors are doing to prevent future idiocy.
 But to report on a singular instance of these things tells us little about the world we did not already know.

 No matter how awesome any group of people is, you can always find someone doing something idiotic.
 No matter how awesome a government is, you can always find an idiot in it doing something stupid.
 No matter how peaceful a tribe or a nation is, you can always find an idiot in it committing acts of violence.
 A singular horrible or wonderful example does nothing to inform us unless the reporter does the work to put that event in context.